austinriddle62/austinriddle62.github.io/index.md

 ![Average Price of Top 10 Brands](https://user-images.githubusercontent.com/111258181/185814755-cc475f11-d6eb-401b-b9d3-0776c265bb0c.png)

+### Conclusion

+Based off the results from this case study, I discovered that Land Rover had the highest rated satisfaction upon customers.
+I also came to the conslusion that if you want to buy a new vehicle from 2016 or newer, want something that is highly rated upon customers, but want to spend as least as possible, a Fiat will most likely fulfill your wants and needs.

 ## Project Two: Superbowl Winning Teams and Draft Class Correlation

 For this project, I used two datasets off Kaggle provided by [CVIAXMIWNPTR](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-draft-19702021) and [Timo Bozsolik](https://www.kaggle.com/datasets/timoboz/superbowl-history-1967-2020).
 My goal of this project was to see if there was a correlation between a team in the NFL winning the Superbowl and that seasons draft class.